-1. To provide state-of-art technical education to the undergraduate and post graduate students.

-2. To create a conducive and supportive environment for the overall growth of our students.

-3. To cultivate awareness of social responsibilities in students to serve the society.

-4. To groom students with leadership skills helpful in Startups, professional ethics and accountability along with technical knowledge to face the changing needs of industry and environment.

-5. To impart consultancy services to the Chemical and Allied industries of the local region and state.
+- 1. To provide state-of-art technical education to the undergraduate and post graduate students. - 2.
+To create a conducive and supportive environment for the overall growth of our students. - 3.
+To cultivate awareness of social responsibilities in students to serve the society. - 4.
+To groom students with leadership skills helpful in Startups, professional ethics and accountability along with technical knowledge to face the changing needs of industry and environment. - 5.
+To impart consultancy services to the Chemical and Allied industries of region, state and the country.